The basic currency requirements for airplane pilots.

 No. However, this would force the role of PIC on to the candidate; it should be determined in the preflight phase of the review if he/she is qualified by being current for this responsibility.

-No. This is an old requlation that is not applicable any more.
+No. This is an old regulation that is not applicable anymore.

 Upon completion of a flight review, the flight instructor should debrief the pilot and inform him/her whether the review was satisfactory or unsatisfactory.
 Either way, the candidate should be provided with a comprehensive analysis of his/her performance, including any weak areas.
 If the flight review was satisfactory, the candidate’s logbook must be endorsed accordingly.
 If the review is unsatisfactory, no logbook endorsement should be made.